yugabyte/yugabyte-db/docs/content/preview/reference/drivers/ysql-client-drivers.md

 For details on installing and using php-pgsql, see the [php-pgsql documentation](https://www.php.net/manual/en/book.pgsql.php).

-For a tutorial on building a sample PHP application with php-pgsql, see [Build a PHP application](../../../develop/build-apps/php/ysql/).
+For a tutorial on building a sample PHP application with php-pgsql, see [Connect an application](../../../drivers-orms/php/ysql/).

 #### Install the php-pgsql driver